hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
-A *fork* is just a copy that allows you to change the content without affection the original project.
+A *fork* is just a copy that allows you to change the content without affecting the original project.

+You may also create a *branch*, which is a separate version from the *main* repository. *Branching* allows you to safely modify and experiment with new features and content that you would like to add to the original project.
+Each repository has one *main* (default) branch, but can have multiple other branches.
+A certain branch can be merged into the main branch by performing a *pull request*.